gberthou/AdvanceOS/README.md

 ## How to install and run
 ### Installation
-1. Clone the following repo and build it to get a version of qemu that simulates Raspberry Pi: [Torlus/qemu.git](https://github.com/Torlus/qemu.git)
+1. (Only if you want to debug/emulate the kernel on your computer) Clone the following repo and build it to get a version of qemu that simulates Raspberry Pi: [Torlus/qemu.git](https://github.com/Torlus/qemu.git)
-2. Append path to qemu/arm-softmmu to your PATH environment variable
+2. (Only if you want to debug/emulate the kernel on your computer) Append path to qemu/arm-softmmu to your PATH environment variable
 3. Clone this repo
 4. run `make build`

-### Compiling and running the kernel
+### Compiling the kernel
-5. run `make`
+run `make`

+### Running the kernel on Raspberry Pi hardware
-6. Put the generated kernel.img into your SD card
+Put the generated kernel.img into your SD card

+### Debugging the kernel on the computer (requires qemu)
+1. Change directory to ./qemu
+2. Run ./run-emu.sh in one terminal
+3. Run ./run-gdb.sh in another terminal

+Currently, qemu and gdb communicate through port 2222.
+If you have another application that uses this port, you can edit run-emu.sh and .gdbinit to change the remote port.

 ## Features
 1. Use of MMU